CHAPTER Rev 2400

 The grantor of a grantor trust shall include the compensation, interest,

-and dividends of the trust within its own enterprise value tax base.
+and dividends of the grantor trust within its own business enterprise value tax base.

 (b)

-value tax base and the apportionment factor in instances where
+enterprise value tax base and the apportionment factor

-a grantor trust has only a portion of its activity considered business
+in instances where a grantor trust has only a portion of its activity

-activity, the grantor trust shall only be required to report the compensation, interest
+considered business activity, the grantor trust shall only be required to report

-and dividends associated with the business activity portion of the enterprise’s
+the compensation, interest, and dividends associated with the business activity

 (c)